Club Directory

 Contact: chaehw@student.ubc.ca

-(4) Enhancing Communication: By better understanding the scope of practice and area of expertise of allied healthcare professionals (HCPs), us students can become more comfortable asking questions to these HCPs during our rotations in clinic and hospital.
+4. Enhancing Communication: By better understanding the scope of practice and area of expertise of allied healthcare professionals (HCPs), us students can become more comfortable asking questions to these HCPs during our rotations in clinic and hospital.
+We will provide opportunities for medical students to work along side allied health students in clinical settings

-Description: We will mainly organize seminar talks and lunch & learn events that can help familiarize medical students with the daily tasks, roles/responsibilities, challenges, and contributions of other healthcare professionals.
+Description: We organize seminar discussions and lunch & learn events that can help familiarize medical students with the daily tasks, roles/responsibilities, challenges, and contributions of other healthcare professionals.

 For example: Pharmacare, Special Authority, and medication coverage can be quite confusing - we will host, either in-person or Zoom, a former preceptor or PharmD program faculty member give a short presentation about how this works.

-We will have a primary care pharmacist clinic staff member share with us strategies on how to improve communications through different mediums (in-office, fax, phone, etc.).
-We will ask social workers, nurse practitioners, physiotherapists, and speech-language pathologists to graciously provide information sessions about their practice.
-We will have a family physician offer their advice and mentorship on how they maintain their interprofessional relationships.
+We will have panel discussions with social workers, nurse practitioners, physiotherapists, occupational therapists, and speech-language pathologists to provide information sessions about their practices.
+We will have a family physician and internal medicine physician offer their advice and mentorship on how they maintain their interprofessional relationships.

 Contact: icares.ubc@gmail.com